-

 After rinsing, notes of camphor, wild honey, wild herbs and pickled apple emerge.

-The taste of brewed tea is soft, changeable, sweet and sour.
-The taste has a slight tartness of citrus, a honey shade, soaked apple, wild herbs on a hot summer day and oriental spices.
-At the end of the sip, a very pleasant menthol coolness is felt.
+The brewed tea's flavor is soft, fluid, and sweet and sour.
+The taste reveals a slight tartness of citrus, a hint of honey, soaked apple, wildflowers on a hot summer day, and oriental spices.
+A very pleasant menthol coolness is felt at the end of the sip.

 The infusion is perfectly transparent and clean, golden in color with an orange tint.

-As the number of steeps increases, the pleasant astringency and light bitterness with fruity freshness increases.
-This puer opens up well in a teapot made of Yixing clay and withstands over 7 steeps at a ratio of 6-8 g of tea to 150-200 boiling water.
+As the number of steeps increases, a pleasant astringency and slight bitterness develop, along with a fruity freshness.
+This pu-erh develops well in a Yixing clay teapot and, with a ratio of 6-8 grams of tea to 150-200 grams of boiling water, can withstand over seven steepings.

-The raw material for this sheng is leaves collected from tea trees that grow in natural conditions without any human intervention.
-Such trees accumulate many useful substances and microelements.
-Pu-erhs from such raw materials usually have a very strong tea effect.
+The raw material for this sheng is leaves harvested from tea trees that grow naturally, without any human intervention.
+These trees accumulate many beneficial substances and microelements.
+Pu-erh teas made from such raw materials typically have a very strong tea effect.

-Tea is noticeably intoxicating with its sobriety, switches the state, tearing away from the outside world into a zone of comfort, harmony, calm, purity and respect.
-It improves attention and sharpens the senses, gives a lot of energy, including creative, lifts the mood, relaxes and pacifies.
+Tea is noticeably intoxicating with its sobriety, shifting your state, lifting you from the outside world into a zone of comfort, harmony, calm, purity, and respect.
+It improves attention and sharpens the senses, provides abundant energy, including creative energy, lifts your mood, relaxes, and soothes.

-This is a unique pu-erh tea, perfect for special occasions, alone or with loved ones.
+This is a unique pu-erh tea, perfect for drinking on special occasions alone or with loved ones.

 |